 In my last post Stand Up for Recovery I wrote about this new movement called Many Faces 1 Voice.
 On March 1st, 2014, the Hazelden, a founding partner of the ManyFaces1Voice campaign, hosted a free online stream of The Anonymous People film – “a feature documentary film about the 23.5 million Americans living in long-term recovery from addiction to alcohol and other drugs.” – Click Here To Learn More About The Film

 I found this documentary amazingly inspiring and extremely moving; I was in tears several times!
 I have dealt with the stigmas associated with alcoholism and recovery myself and it is just overwhelming.
 I loved what Kristen Johnston said about being consistently encouraged to be silent about her recovery, and that she finally decided that she was damn well going to tell anyone she wanted to!
 I also love that in the begin of the movie the narrator explains how the words we use to describe ourselves can also be viewed in a negative way.
-He explained that using the terms addict or alcoholic along with the word recovery, still has a damaging connotation and they prefer to refer to themselves as A person in recovery!
+He explained that using the terms addict or alcoholic along with the word recovery, still has a damaging connotation and they prefer to refer to themselves as a person in recovery!

 The movie was packed with history, starting around 1935 when Bill Wilson and Dr. Bob founded the most predominant 12-step program, the Alcoholics Anonymous.
-It was started on the basic idea of one alcoholic helping another alcoholic to solve their common problem with alcohol.
+It was started on the basic idea of one person affected helping another one to solve their common problem with alcohol.
 Today there are some 300+ 12 step programs that are based on this very basic principle!
 I also admired the movie’s director who had included this disclaimer about the 12-Step anonymity tradition, stating, “The project team has deep respect and admiration for the long-standing, beautiful tradition of anonymity at the level of film.”

 There was also a huge amount of political history in the documentary.
 I was reminded of the 80’s decade (during which I was a teenager), and the “Just say No!” and the “Zero Tolerance” campaigns that ended up being the most costly, anti-drug crusades ever in the United States.
-The government spent millions and millions of dollars by jailing all drug related offenders, and never focused on any recovery for the estimated 80% of those offenders who were addicts and/or alcoholics.
+The government spent millions and millions of dollars by jailing all drug related offenders, and never focused on any recovery for the estimated 80% of those offenders who were addicts.

 I was also amazed to learn about how little the laws concerning recovery related policies had changes over the years.
 It wasn’t until 1992 that the Joint Committee of the National Council on Alcoholism and Drug Dependence, Inc. (NCADD) and the American Society of Addiction Medicine (ASAM) defined alcoholism as a disease, but it was not until 2008 that Recovery from Addiction was added to the Anti-Discrimination Laws governing the healthcare industry, without which insurance companies did not have to cover any addiction recovery treatments.